Titusville Otolaryngology & Otorhinolaryngology Services

 could be an indicator.

-Myringotomy and bilateral myringotomy (on both ears) requires a steady
+Myringotomy and bilateral myringotomy (on both ears) is not typically a

 Tonsil & Adenoid Removal